 2.1.
 Ark seeks excellence in every aspect of its business and strives to ensure the highest standards of professionalism, integrity, and ethical business practice.
 We are committed to lawfully conducting our business and this includes engaging with our suppliers to ensure that they share our high standards.

 2.2.
 We fully support the objective of the Modern Slavery Act of 2015, which requires businesses to set out what steps they have taken during the financial year to ensure that modern slavery is not occurring in their supply chains and their organisation.

-3.2.
-We have established several key partnerships and alliances, with suppliers, providers and service partners – all chosen because they actively contribute to a key aspect of our operations.
+3.3.
+Ark has established several key partnerships and alliances, with suppliers, providers, and service partners – all chosen because they actively contribute to a key aspect of our operations.
 We foster long-term relationships with these key partners and avoid making demands that might lead to them violating human rights.

 4.2.
 We operate a Whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.